browserengineering/book/book/scheduling-and-threading.md

 * The browser uses event loops, tasks and task queues to do work.

-* The goal is to consistently generate drawings to the screen at a 60Hz cadence, which means a 16ms budget to draw each animation frame.
+* The goal is to consistently generate frames to the screen at a 60Hz cadence, which means a 16ms budget to draw each animation frame.

-* There are multiple ways to achieve the desired animation frame candence: do less work, cache, parallelize, and schedule.

 * The main thread runs an event loop for various tasks, including JavaScript, style and layout.
 The rendering task is special, can include special JavaScript `requestAnimationFrame` callbacks in it, and at the end commits a display list to a second thread.

-* The second thread is the compsitor thread.
+* The second thread is the browser thread.
 It draws the display list to the screen and handles/dispatches input events, scrolls, and interactions with the browser chrome.

+* Threads are useful for other kinds of tasks, such as network loading.

 * Forced style and layout makes it hard to fully isolate the rendering pipeline from JavaScript.